 When the automatic transmission is not shifting into a higher gear, it means that the automatic transmission is failing to engage the highest gear available.

 Automatic transmissions have many gears, from first gear to high gear.
-Shifting of these gears is done as per the RPM and requirements of the engine.
+Shifting of these gears is done according to the RPM and engine requirements.
 The purpose of switching to a higher gear is to achieve better fuel efficiency and higher speed at lower engine RPM.

-Why Does The Automatic Transmission Not Shifting Into High Gear : Causes
+Why Is Automatic Transmission Not Shifting Into High Gear : Causes

-If your vehicle’s automatic transmission is not shifting into high gear, the main cause is a low transmission fluid level or leakage.
+If the automatic transmission is not shifting into higher gears, the main cause is a low transmission fluid level or leakage.
 Other causes could be a bad torque converter, a faulty PCM, a damaged shift interlock solenoid, or a faulty transmission sensor.

 1. Low Transmission Fluid Level